akheron/optics-ts/README.md

 - **Type-safe**: The compiler will type check all operations you do.
   No `any`, ever.

-`optics-ts` supports equivalences, isomorphisms, lenses, prisms and traversals.
+`optics-ts` supports equivalences, isomorphisms, lenses, prisms, traversals, getters, affine folds and folds.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->